Mechanical and Industrial Engineering (MEIE)

 MEIE 3000.
 Professional Issues in Engineering.
 1 Hour.

 Provides students with an opportunity to reflect on both academic and co-op experiences in the context of planning for the senior year and beyond.
 Issues include professional and ethical issues, resolving ethical conflicts, awareness of engineers as professionals in a diverse world, strengthening decision-making skills, career portfolios, and lifelong learning needs, goals, and strategies.
 Students reflect upon issues of diversity from their experience in the University and in their cooperative education placements.
 Explores the role of different work and learning styles and diverse personal characteristics on the workplace and the classroom.
 Professional issues include impact of the cultural context, both in the United States and around the world, on the client, government relations, and the workplace.

 MEIE 3435.
 Introduction to Engineering Entrepreneurship.
 4 Hours.

 Designed for engineering and science students who have little or no experience in business topics and have a strong interest in technological innovation.
 Focuses on high-technology venture creation and leadership.
 Topics include the high-tech entrepreneurial leader, approaches to high-technology ventures, and the engineering design process and entrepreneurial engineering.
 Emphasizes identifying a market for a new technology-based idea, transforming a technology-based idea or venture into a product, understanding and protecting intellectual property, developing a business plan, and acquiring resources and setting up a company.
-Prereq.
-Junior or senior standing.
+May be repeated without limit.

 MEIE 4701.
 Capstone Design 1.
 1 Hour.